ermolova/git-example/README.md

 Copy the remote URL from your GitHub repository.

 'git status': See what the changed files.

 'git add -A: Add all changed files to this commit.

+'git commit -m "Your commit message here"' : Commit the changed files in to your local repository

+'git push' : Push commits from your local repository, to remote repository (github)

+Repeat the last four commands whenever you add a feature or fix a bug.
+The commit message describes the features or bug fix.